iru-one-syah/StethoPhone/README.md

 # 3D-Printed Connected Stethoscope

-The files provided in this page was used in a recent conference paper: "*Development of Acoustically Optimized, 3D-Printed Stethoscope for Telehealth*" (under review).
+The files provided in this page was used in a recent conference paper: "*Development of Acoustically Optimized, 3D-Printed Stethoscope for Telehealth*" (accepted).

 A short video that shows the project in action is available on the link below: